-YAAC has been tested with the following hardware, but will work with other compatible hardware:
+YAAC has been tested with the following hardware, but should work with other compatible hardware:

 Equivalent hardware should also work.
 If you are testing YAAC on a different platform, please let us know what it is, so we can add it to the supported list.

 Note that Fedora Core 15 (and possibly some other distros of Linux) has moved the device locking directory to a non-standard location, so the device file locking code in the RXTX library (used by YAAC) becomes confused and is unable to open serial port device files.
 The current work-around is to change the file permissions and ownership on the /var/lock directory so device lock files can be placed here by YAAC.
-The YAAC author plans to submit suitable changes to the RXTX project to overcome this limitation, but is presently using the standard 2.2pre2 binary release (bundled in the YAAC.zip file), except for Linux distros; these are using a custom rebuild of the latest 2.2 code (solely to turn on support for non-standard-named serial port devices, including the Raspberry Pi's console serial port).
+The YAAC author plans to submit suitable changes to the RXTX project to overcome this limitation, but is presently using the standard 2.2pre2 binary release (bundled in the YAAC.zip file), except for x86 Linux distros; these are using a custom rebuild of the latest 2.2 code (solely to turn on support for non-standard-named serial port devices, including the Raspberry Pi's console serial port).
 The set of native library variants provided in the RXTX binary distribution is the major limiting factor regarding platforms upon which YAAC will run; in theory, YAAC could run on platforms without RXTX support, but may not because of the code that searches for the appropriate RXTX native libraries for the executing platform.

 Once you have Java and YAAC installed, starting YAAC is easy.
 All you should have to do is double-click on the YAAC.jar file (for environments where the Java Runtime is integrated into the file manager).
 If this does not work in your environment, obtain a command shell on your system, cd to the directory where you unpacked the YAAC.zip file's contents, and issue the command